Location: Zululand, South Africa

 - Keywords: conservation, endangered species, work in Africa

 This project aims to protect some of the world’s most beloved and endangered animals.
 We work across five wildlife reserves in the Zululand South Africa, the “heartbeat” of Africa.
 Our initiatives challenge unfortunate practices that have harmed the ecosystems on this land.
 Poaching of African animals is still a huge problem, and we hope to change that through education.
 We work with other respected conservation organisations to create conservation practices that will continue to last for generations.
+This award-winning project is Fair Trade Tourism certified and won Silver at the World Responsible Tourism Awards 2018.
+In the previous year, the project won Silver at the African Responsible Tourism Awards in the category “Best for Wildlife Conservation.”

 Our main service to the parks is to track & monitor endangered and priority species, including many of the “Big 5”: Elephants, Lions, Leopards and Rhinos.
 We also have a large conservation focus on African Wild Dogs, Cheetah and Vultures.